Ericcsr/COG-sim2real-challenge/README.md

         pip install CogEnvDecoder

 Step 4.
+Install some related packages:
+        pip install rtree plotly

-Run the api_test.py, you will see our simulation environment.
+Step 5.
+Run the submit_test.py, you will see our simulation environment.
+Please use v2.2 to test the algorithm

 ## Important notes